amadotejada/jamf-exporter/README.md

 - Profiles are downloaded in: `./exported_jamf_profiles`

 #
+### Security
+When this tool exports from Jamf, it also includes any secrets that were part of that script, profile.
+Make sure to review and remove any secrets before next steps.

+#
 ### TODO
 - Add support for exporting printers
 - Add support for exporting iOS configuration profiles